-There are tons of options out there for best food for dogs available today, and it can be very intimidating for new pet parents and those new to the dog world knowing how to choose the best dog food brand.
+There are tons of options out there for the best food for dogs available today, and it can be very intimidating for new pet parents and those new to the dog world knowing how to choose the best dog food brand.

-Fortunately, with the proper know-how and education on what are the criteria in choosing the best food for dogs, you’ll be able to select your pet's favorite dog food brand that is not only healthy for your specific dog, but also the type of kibble your dog will not refuse.
+Fortunately, with the proper know-how and education on what are the criteria in choosing the best food for dogs, you’ll be able to select your pet's favorite dog food brand that is not only healthy for your specific dog but also the type of kibble your dog will not refuse.

-My dog, an Australian Shepherd named Walter, is notoriously picky.
+My dog, an Australian Shepherd, named Walter, is notoriously picky.
 When we adopted him from the rescue shelter as a puppy, he put us through the ringer when it came time to select his dog food brand.

-My Walter had his share of picky habits, but much of the process’s difficulty was due to us not really knowing how to select the best dog food for him and what to look for in terms of dog food ingredients, quality, and other important dietary indicators.
+My Walter had his share of picky habits.
+Still, much of the process’s difficulty was due to us not really knowing how to select the best dog food for him and what to look for in terms of dog food ingredients, quality, and other important dietary indicators.

-Back then, some type of dog food buyer’s guide would have helped me and my family immensely in our search, and it’s in that vein of education and understanding that this free best dog food buying guide is made.
+Back then, some type of dog food buyer’s guide would have helped my family and me immensely in our search, and it’s in that vein of education and understanding that this free best dog food buying guide is made.

-In this dog food buyer’s guide, we’ll show you all of the features and aspects of the best dog food brands that you need to know as a pet owner to get you on the right track to purchasing most appropriate nutrition for your pooch.
+In this dog food buyer’s guide, we’ll show you all of the features and aspects of the best dog food brands that you need to know as a pet owner to get you on the right track to purchasing the most appropriate nutrition for your pooch.